ORCHARD PROJECT APPLICATION FREQUENTLY ASKED QUESTIONS:

 For the Performance Lab and Greenhouse, the objective for the readers will generally just be to get to know you and your work/POV as best as possible.
 So, the samples can really be from anything - as we know the work in both labs is in supremely early stages.

 For the Episodic Lab, we have gotten a number of questions about whether non-project related samples are okay.
 While generally we would love to see samples from the project (as they will help provide context as regards the project itself), we want the process to be as accessible as possible.
 If you cannot provide a sample for the project, please don't let that hold you back - please submit a different writing sample (and include a disclaimer to let us know on the cover page) - but please understand that it might put our readers at a slight deficiency in providing full context.
+Additionally, there are links for additional samples, such as video or image links, available to upload.
+These optional uploads are not required and we cannot assure you that every single one of them will be viewed.
+The key sample for our panel to read will likely be a writing sample, but if the panelist is looking for more context (and if you are interested in providing additional materials), such optional materials are welcome.

 - Do the same group of people review applications for the various programs (aka should we post the same work samples twice)?